The TOPPAN Group's Sustainability InitiativesInitiatives and Accomplishments Related to Materiality

 Preserving Biodiversity

-- Based on the site area of the former Toppan Inc. and subsidiaries with manufacturing facilities
+- Based on the site area of TOPPAN Inc. and subsidiaries with manufacturing facilities

 Contributing to Resource Circulation